5 minute read

 But having a separate database where I store a different type of data has always seemed off to me.
 Do I really need it?
 Short answer: No. Long answer: continue reading.

-I always reach for Postgres when building something nowadays.
+I always reach for Postgres when building something AI related (and anything else really).
 I love it.
 It’s simple, has a great ecosystem, does its job, can be used as a data warehouse, and has great extensions.
-The greatness has been outlined by Stephan Schmidt very well here: Just Use Postgres for Everything
+The greatness has been outlined by Stephan Schmidt very well here: Just Use Postgres for Everythingfavicon for www.amazingcto.com

 Just Use Postgres for Everything